Plastic Surgery Experience

 - One breast that is much larger than the other

 A personal breast reduction consultation at our Mountain View practice is the first step.
-Dr. Pearl will assess your physical and emotional health and discuss your specific cosmetic goals for surgery.
-This consultation also gives patients from all over the Bay Area – San Jose, Los Altos, Sunnyvale and beyond – a chance to meet ask Dr. Pearl questions about breast reduction.
+Dr. Pearl and Dr. Ereso will assess your physical and emotional health and discuss your specific cosmetic goals for surgery.
+This consultation also gives patients from all over the Bay Area – San Jose, Los Altos, Sunnyvale and beyond – a chance to meet us and ask us questions about breast reduction.

 - Previous surgeries